isomerpages/moe-springfieldsec/_admissions/Sec 1 Posting 2026.md

 </p>
 <p>Download FAS application form from <a href="https://springfieldsec.moe.edu.sg/about-us/admin-matters/financial-assistance" rel="noopener noreferrer nofollow" target="_blank">https://springfieldsec.moe.edu.sg/about-us/admin-matters/financial-assistance</a> and
 submit the completed application form at the school’s General Office with all the required supporting documents.
-Purchase of books and uniforms can only be supported after the FAS approval letter is issued.</p>
+Collection of books and uniforms can only be supported after the FAS approval letter is issued.</p>
 </td>
 </tr>
 </tbody>